NoahRJohnson/dotfiles/README.md

 Install [Oh My ZSH](https://github.com/robbyrussell/oh-my-zsh) for configuring zsh.

-The symlinked .zshrc adds git, tmux, vi-mode, and web search support via plugins.
+The zshrc in this repo adds git, tmux, vi-mode, and web search support via plugins.
+Just type 'google $TERM' to open a browser searching google for $TERM.

 ## Vim
 Most distros already have vim installed.

-Vim-plug should be automatically downloaded when you first run vim with this .vimrc.
+Vim-plug should be automatically downloaded when you first run vim with this vimrc.
 Run :PlugInstall from inside a vim instance to install plugins.

 Install [flake8](https://pypi.org/project/flake8/) to support Vim python linting.